 Contacts with an engagement score between 1 and 4 are considered to have low engagement.
 Additionally, contacts are considered to have low engagement after 20 months of inactivity.
 This inactivity includes not opening an email, filling out a form, replying to an email sent from an IMAP-synced mailbox, or sending to an IMAP-synced mailbox.
 Contacts with scores in this range are added to the dynamic list titled Contacts with Low Engagement.

 Users can send email to these contacts as normal, but should consider sending highly engaging content in an attempt to drive clicks/opens.

-The At Risk status will be included in the automation engine as well as for list segmentation.
-You can easily add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.
+The Low Engagement status is included in the automation engine, as well as for list segmentation.
+You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with the Low Engagement status.

 The Unengaged status will be included in the automation engine as well as for list segmentation.
-You can easily add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.
+You can add this attribute as a filter to any of your existing lists or automations to exclude/include all contacts with this status.

 Engagement Status and Automation